 Alt 1: The number of CSI reporting capability units is reported by Xsum.
 UE also reports computation cost in terms of the capability unit, Xi,j, for each combination of complexity-type#i and SCS#j.
 UE is expected to update CSI if the sum Xi,j, for the triggered reports is smaller than Xsum, within the time Tc associated with the most complex triggered report (MediaTek)

-Alt 2: The number of simultaneous CSI calculations a UE can perform (Ericsson, vivo)
+Alt 2: The number of simultaneous CSI calculations a UE can perform (Ericsson, vivo, ZTE/Sanechips, LGE, Intel (2nd priority))

 Alt 3: The maximum number of CSI-RS ports for each unit a UE can update CSI for in a slot (Huawei)